 So when you know what you should know, can do what you should be able to do, and when you habitually do the things that should be done, you can be considered competent in a discipline.

 We can break up learning into different aspects of competence so that we can more easily specify what must be learned.

-In addition, recognising aspects of learning helps with selection of the most effective learning actions.
+In addition, recognising aspects of fast learning helps with selection of the most effective learning actions.